Basic Soldering Guide – How to Solder Electronic Components

-The type of flux to be used in soldering depends on various factors such as type of PCB to be assembled, type of electronic components used, type of soldering machine and equipments used and the working environment.
+The type of flux to be used in soldering depends on various factors such as Type of PCB to be assembled, type of electronic components used, type of soldering machine and equipments used and the working environment.

 Solders that are non-eutectic will not change from solid to liquid at 183 Degree Celsius.
 They may remain semi-solid at this temperature.
-The nearest alloy to eutectic solder is tin-lead in the ration 60/40.
+The nearest alloy to eutectic solder is tin-lead in the ratio 60/40.
 The favorite solder for electronic manufacturers have been 63/37 for years.
-It is stilly widely used across the world.
+It is still widely used across the world.